t8dash/react-store/README.md

 };
 ```

+## Providing shared state

-🔹 Shared state can be provided to the app by means of a regular React Context provider:
+Shared state can be provided to the app by means of a regular React Context provider:

 ```diff
   let App = () => (